-- CONNECT\ONLY: The audit examines the full relationship between Connect and the Fabric Services System.
-It also examines the LLDP information in all nodes and consolidates that with the information currently contained in Connect (Note: only for the HostPorts that are currently active in the Deployment). - ERROR\ONLY: The audit examines only Connect resources that are in an ERROR state.
+- CONNECT_ONLY: The audit examines the full relationship between Connect and the Fabric Services System.
+It also examines the LLDP information in all nodes and consolidates that with the information currently contained in Connect (Note: only for the HostPorts that are currently active in the Deployment). - ERROR_ONLY: The audit examines only Connect resources that are in an ERROR state.
 Resources can enter an ERROR state when Connect cannot create or update their equivalent on the Fabric Services System because of unforeseen circumstances.
-Note that this kind of audit will not detect DANGLING\RESOURCE deviations on the Fabric Services System.
-If there are few resources in ERROR this audit will conclude much faster than a CONNECT\ONLY scope.
-However if there are a lot of resources in ERROR, use the CONNECT\ONLY scope. - PLUGIN\ONLY: The audit only examines the relationship between the Connect Plugin and Connect itself.
-This type of Audit can be used when the connection was lost between Plugin and Connect or when a backup is restored. - FULL: A full Audit covers the Plugin to Connect relation, as well as the Connect to FSS relation.
-It Audits the full system, as a result this type of Audit can take quite some time.
+Note that this kind of audit will not detect DANGLING_RESOURCE deviations on the Fabric Services System.
+If there are few resources in ERROR this audit will conclude much faster than a CONNECT_ONLY scope.
+However if there are a lot of resources in ERROR, use the CONNECT_ONLY scope. - PLUGIN_ONLY: The audit only examines the relationship between the Connect Plugin and Connect itself.
+This type of Audit can be used when the connection was lost between Plugin and Connect or when a backup is restored. - FULL: A full audit covers the Plugin to Connect relation, as well as the Connect to Fabric Services System relation.
+It audits the full system, as a result this type of audit can take quite some time.

-By default, the scope of the audit is CONNECT\ONLY.
+By default, the scope of the audit is CONNECT_ONLY.
 To change the scope, you need to provide the scope in the POST request.

 '''

+REQUEST: POST http://localhost/rest/connect/api/v1/admin/audits

 {"deploymentId": "422199394960411946"}

 RESPONSE:

 {

 "id": "422199984495070506",

 "enqueueTime": "2022-08-22T17:00:01.005355194+02:00",

 "endTime": "0001-01-01T00:00:00Z",

 "status": "InProgress",

-"failureReason": "",
+"failureReason":

 "dryRun": false,

 "report": [],

 "deploymentId": "422199394960411946",

-"scope": "CONNECT_ONLY",
+"scope": "CONNECT ONLY",

 "totalNumberOfDiscrepancies": 0,

+"totalNumberOfSuccessfulDiscrepancies": 0,

 "totalNumberOfFailedDiscrepancies": 0

 '''